SAP-samples/cap-local-development-workshop/exercises/02/README.md

 We could invoke `cds serve all` using the `--in-memory` option without the trailing question mark.

 👉 Let's go for the option of adding an explicit `credentials` section; edit the configuration in `package.json` so it looks like the sample just above.
+Then make sure the CAP server has restarted (you may want to nudge it with Enter).

-This should cause the CAP server to emit some familiar log lines:
+When the CAP server restarts it emits some familiar log lines:

 ```log
 [cds] - connect to db > sqlite { url: ':memory:' }